giacbrd/ShallowLearn/README.rst

 ----

 - Tests!
-- Documents can be structured, made of different sections, learned independently.
+- Documents can be structured, made of different sections, learned independently
 - Taking into account https://github.com/RaRe-Technologies/gensim/pull/847, implementing the hashing trick
+- Given the previous point, implementing n-grams of words

 References
 ----------